qmk/qmk_firmware/docs/feature_rawhid.md

 ```

 The `"raw_hid.h"` header also declares `void raw_hid_send(uint8_t *data, uint8_t length);`
 which allows sending packets from keyboard to host.
-It can also be used for debugging when building your host by returning all data back to host to test communication.
+As an example, it can also be used for debugging when building your host application by returning all data back to the host.

 ```C
 void raw_hid_receive(uint8_t *data, uint8_t length) {